apache/flink/docs/dev/python/table-api-users-guide/index.md

 under the License.
 -->

-Python Table API allows users to develop [Table API]({% link dev/table/tableApi.md %}) programs using the Python language.
+The Python Table API allows users to develop [Table API]({% link dev/table/tableApi.md %}) programs using the Python language.
-Apache Flink has provided Python Table API support since 1.9.0.

 ## Where to go next?